swaggirl9000/TCC-Inventory-Project/README.md

 Theme is Forest Dark and is meant to mimic an excel file.

-TCCinvent.py: file with GUI options and excelt sheet manipulation.
+TCCinvent.py: file with GUI options and excel sheet manipulation.